MishkaKnizhka98/Project/README.md

 ## Structure of the project

 This project includes three Python code files: **main.py**, **my_functions.py** and **test_my_functions.py**.
-In main.py I train the linear regression model, to plot the dependence of target feature on numeric features and to predict the final grade for a new student. my_functions.py contains all functions that are used in main.py. test_my_functions.py is used to test the functions.
+In main.py I trained the linear regression model, to plot the dependence of target feature on numeric features and to predict the final grade for a new student. my_functions.py contains all functions that are used in main.py. test_my_functions.py is used to test the functions.
 Below there is a brief description of each .py file.

+### my_functions.py
+This file includes all functions that are not present in external modules and that are used in main.py

+* load_data()
+*

 ### main.py
 First, I imported my_functions module to get access to all necessary functions.
 In order to turn off SettingWithCopyWarning alert, I set the option `mode.chained_assignment` to `None`.
 In order to print the trained parameters w as `numpy.ndarray` to 3 decimal places, I used the `np.set_printoptions()` method.